 Electronic invoicing (e-invoicing) takes all these same processes and activities and conducts them digitally over an electronic interchange.
 No more waiting for the mail or fax machine, e-invoicing lets you both receive and submit payments.
 Compared to traditional invoicing, e-invoicing is much more reliable, scalable, and sustainable.
 It reduces data entry errors, shortens processing times, and results in far less paper.
 By eliminating most if not all of the manual tasking throughout the process and consequently, e-Invoicing also eliminates the susceptibility to human error as well.

-Also, because the information can be viewed across systems, wherever, whenever, it’s easier for your accounts payable team to collaborate on invoices, manage cash flow, escalate payments (or non-payments), optimise their working day, eliminate errors and tackle fraud.
+Also, because the information can be viewed across systems both wherever and whenever, it becomes far easier for the accounts payable team to collaborate on invoices, manage cash flows, escalate payments (or not), optimize their working day, and even reduce or eliminate the possibility of error and fraud.

 - FTP, SFTP and FTPS

 - AS1, AS2 and AS4

 - Mobile EDI

 For complete control, some businesses will set up separate guidelines to govern what standard protocol will be used to send or receive the e-Invoices across the enterprise.